Captain-Catto/movie-backend/migrations/README.md

 For issues or questions:
 - Check the test scripts in `scripts/` directory
 - Review the trigger code in `005_fix_reply_count_trigger.sql`
-- See the parent project CLAUDE.md for architecture details
+- See the project documentation in `docs/`